I am a solicitor and a senior consultant at Preiskel & Co LLP.

-Ofcom and OFT v Floe Telecom Limited (in administration), Court of Appeal (Civil Division) EWCA Civ 768.
+Court of Appeal (Civil Division) EWCA Civ 768

-R v.
-The National Lottery Commission Ex parte Camelot Group plc , Divisional Court of the Queen’s Bench Division, EWHC Admin 391.
+Divisional Court of the Queen’s Bench Division EWHC Admin 391

 Other experience and credentials

-David acted successfully for Sally Bercow against a libel claim threatened by MigrationWatch, and he gave evidence on media matters to both the Leveson Inquiry and the Parliamentary joint committee on privacy injunctions.
+I gave evidence on media matters to both the Leveson Inquiry and the parliamentary joint committee on privacy injunctions.

-In 2013, David was given the “mainstream media blogger of the year” award.
+In 2013, I was given the “mainstream media blogger of the year” award.
 I have been shortlisted for the Orwell Prize for political writing (as a blogger) and for a London Press Club award.